 Not long ago, I saw an American baker post a photo of her scones in a British group, where she was quickly eviscerated.
 Why?
-She had made an American-style scone, having no idea it wasn't the same kind of scone British people are always talking about.
+She had made an American-style scone, having no idea it wasn't the same kind of scone British people typically enjoy.

 In the years we've been blogging about British TV and travel, we've come to realize a lot of Americans DON'T know the difference between British scones and American scones.
-Many do, of course, but we've encountered enough who don't that we thought this post might be useful.
+Many do, of course, but we've encountered enough who don't that we thought this post might be useful – or at the very least, save someone a bit of social media embarrassment.

 What's the Difference Between British & American Scones?